-In order to achieve the mission of Howard Payne University through athletics, we will view every student athlete as a distinct gift from God who is entrusted to our care.
-We will teach Christian values through modeling, program design, and individual relationships.
-Our goal is that each student athlete will be involved in the "whole" of the Howard Payne University student life experience and equipped to succeed in athletic competition, mature spiritually, emotionally, and physically, and develop meaningful personal relationships.
+In order to achieve the mission of Howard Payne University through athletics, we teach Christian values through modeling, program design, and individual relationships.
+Our goal is for each student athlete to be engaged in the HPU student life experience and equipped to succeed in academic pursuits and athletic competition.

-Objectives taught and modeled by our examples, which are critical to the success of the Howard Payne University athletic program, are:
+Objectives critical to the success of the Howard Payne University athletic program include:

-- The desire for every student athlete to know Jesus Christ as Lord and Savior - Self-discipline - Sportsmanship - · Strong work ethic - How to handle both success and disappointment - Development of a strong and healthy self-esteem - The importance of being a successful student and earn a college degree - The skills of leadership
+- The desire and opportunity for every student athlete to know Jesus Christ as Lord and Savior

+- Recognition of the significance of being a successful student and earning a college degree

+- Self-discipline

+- Sportsmanship

+- Strong work ethic

+- Healthy self-esteem and identity development

+- Leadership

+- Teamwork